RPI-CASE/SCOREC_BITCoPT-Python/README.md

 ```
 pip install --upgrade setuptools
 ```

-Dependencies can be obtained using:
+Dependencies can be installed using:
 ```
   python setup.py develop
 ```